wangwenx190/framelesshelper/README.md

 ### Linux

 - FramelessHelper will force your application to use the _XCB_ platform plugin when running on Wayland.
-- Currently lacks runtime theme switching support.
+- Currently lacks runtime theme switching support due to Qt is missing the ability to detect theme change event on Linux.
+- The resize area is inside of the window.

 ### macOS

 - The frameless windows will appear in square corners instead of round corners.
+- The resize area is inside of the window.

 ## License